-The timing of the Department of State's acceptance of the filing varies.
-Many states offer expedited services, which should be used to the extent feasible.
-For example, in New York, 24-hour expedited service should be requested (\$25 fee per filing attempt) or it may take 2-4 weeks for the corporation's Certificate of Incorporation to be filed by the Department of State.
+The timing of the acceptance of a Certificate of Incorporation or Application for Authority by the applicable Secretary of State varies on the particular state.
+Many states offer expedited service, which should be used to the extent feasible.
+For example, in New York, 24-hour expedited service should be requested (\$25 fee per filing attempt) or it may take 2-4 weeks for the corporation's Certificate of Incorporation or Application for Authority to be filed by the Department of State.
 In Delaware, the 24-hour expedited service fee is currently \$50 and same-day expedited service fee is currently \$100.